-Figure 4Error!
-Reference source not found. below presents costs per customer in ADF Super over time.
+Figure 5 below presents costs per customer in ADF Super over time.
 Base investment fees and corporate costs per customer have remained relatively stable since 2017.
-On the other hand, there has been some variance in performance fees.
+On the other hand, there has been some variance in performance fees (which sum up to total costs).
 These fees are designed to align the interests of our investment managers with our customers and can vary over time - when net returns are strong and adding to customer balances, performance fees are higher (to a limit) and vice versa.
 This design has resulted in higher total investment costs per customer in the 2019 and 2020 financial years, due to strong net performance in some assets, adding to member adequacy and funding ratios.
-Both base investment fees and performance fees were lower over the 2021 financial year as our investment fee savings measures materialised.
+Both base investment fees and performance fees were lower over the 2022 financial year as our investment fee savings measures materialised.